-In addition to the yearly appropriation of funds described in note 3, Goochland, Hanover and King and Queen Counties and the Town of West Point provide certain branch libraries with free utility services, library space and building improvements.
-The County of Hanover also provides certain free general government administrative and accounting services relating to payroll record keeping for the Library.
-The value of such contributions from the County of Hanover amounted to \$217,513 for the year ended June 30, 2016.
-Counties of King and Queen and Goochland and the town of West Point contributions collectively amounted to \$48,087 for the year ended June 30, 2016.
+In addition to the yearly appropriation of funds described in note 3, the Counties of Goochland, Hanover and King and Queen and the Town of West Point provide certain branch libraries with free utility services, library space and building improvements.
+The County also provides certain free general government administrative and accounting services relating to payroll record keeping for the Library.
+The value of such contributions from the County amounted to \$245,119 for the year ended June 30, 2017.
+The Counties of King and Queen and Goochland, and the Town of West Point, collectively contributed \$61,501 for the year ended June 30, 2017.